pulibrary/das_handbook/research/deduplication_using_machine_learning/README.md

 Part of that decision is related to what you do with this information - if you are deaccessioning a physical book, and have a mission like Princeton's, you probably want to err on the side of keeping books that may be duplicates.

 If the deduplication is more ephemeral, it may be more acceptable to err on the side of calling more things duplicates that are not actually duplicates.

+#### Transliterations
+Right now, our example data does not have any transliterated or non-Roman script examples.
+Might have better matching if we match on the non-transliterated vernacular fields that are linked to the 245, like the goldrush_algorithm does.

 ## Methods
 ### Turning text into something models can handle